- What is Niacinamide?

 Is Niacinamide Good for Acne?

 So, is niacinamide good for acne?
-Yes, it is!
+Yes, can be!
 While not usually used as a front line acne treatment, niacinamide can be a great addition to your routine because it helps address many concerns of acne-prone skin.

 Niacinamide regulates the skin’s oil production, which is a key factor in preventing clogged pores that can lead to new acne forming, making it a preventative measure against breakouts.
 Additionally, niacinamide has anti-inflammatory properties that help calm irritated skin and reduce the redness and swelling often associated with acne.
 This soothing effect as well as its ability to strengthen your skin barrier, keeping it better equipped to fight off acne-causing bacteria, helps to minimize the severity and duration of breakouts.